lexedata/lexedata/docs/tour.rst

 yourself using whatever method you are most comfortable with, and save it as ``Bantu.xlsx`` in this folder.)

-If you look at this data (I will do it in Python, but feel free to open it in Excel), you will see that ::
+If you look at this data (we will do it in Python, but feel free to open it in Excel), you will see that ::

     $ python -c 'from openpyxl import load_workbook